• Skip to primary navigation

 If you make this matcha coffee and love it, don’t forget to rate this recipe and/or comment below.

 I also love seeing your creations.
-If you post any photos to social media, tag @lovemischka on Pinterest, FB, Insta, or Tiktok.
+If you post any photos to social media, please tag @lovemischka!

 Brown Brewed Instant Coffee is carefully poured into a mason jar glass of matcha tea and milk, creating beautiful swirls of white milk, green matcha, and brown coffee.